Macronutrient Calculator

 Expect adaptation periods.
 These targets serve as scientifically-informed starting points.
 Monitor energy levels, workout performance, recovery, and overall well-being.
 Increase calories or carbohydrates if you experience persistent fatigue, compromised training capacity, or poor recovery.

 Regular reassessment ensures continued relevance.
-Recalculate your macronutrient targets every 2-6 weeks or following significant changes in body weight, composition, or activity level, as your nutritional needs evolve with your progress.
+Recalculate your macronutrient targets after significant weight changes or following changes in activity level, as your nutritional needs evolve with your progress.

 Choosing your optimal goal

-Maintain weight: Ideal when you're satisfied with your current weight and seeking structured nutritional guidance to support health and performance without significant body composition changes.
+• General Health: Ideal when you're satisfied with your current weight and seeking structured nutritional guidance to support long-term health and muscle preservation without significant body composition changes.

-Improve body composition (recomposition): Utilises maintenance or slight deficit calories with high protein intake and progressive resistance training.
+• Lose fat, Build muscle: Utilises a gentle caloric deficit with high protein intake and requires progressive resistance training.
 This approach is particularly effective for training beginners, individuals returning from breaks, or those with higher body fat percentages seeking simultaneous fat loss and muscle preservation.

 Low-carbohydrate and ketogenic considerations

-Low-carb and ketogenic approaches significantly reduce carbohydrate intake while proportionally increasing dietary fat.
+Low-carb and ketogenic approaches significantly reduce carbohydrate intake while proportionally increasing dietary fat to maintain caloric targets.
 These strategies can be effective for certain individuals, particularly those with insulin sensitivity issues or specific metabolic conditions.

-However, carbohydrate restriction may compromise high-intensity exercise performance and training adaptations.
-If your goals include strength gains, power development, or high-intensity training, consider maintaining moderate carbohydrate intake or strategically timing carbohydrates around training sessions.
-The calculator will identify potential conflicts between your training demands and chosen dietary approach, providing specific warnings when high training volumes are combined with low-carbohydrate protocols.
+However, carbohydrate restriction may compromise high-intensity exercise performance and training.
+If your goals include strength gains or high-intensity training, consider maintaining moderate carbohydrate intake or strategically timing carbohydrates around training sessions.

 Specialised applications

-Mature adults (65+): Protein recommendations are slightly elevated to combat age-related muscle loss (sarcopenia) and support healthy aging, as older adults require higher protein intakes to stimulate equivalent muscle protein synthesis responses.
+• Mature adults (65+): Protein recommendations are slightly elevated to combat age-related muscle loss (sarcopenia) and support healthy aging, as older adults require higher protein intakes to support muscle maintainance.

-Higher body weight individuals: Consider utilising measured lean body mass values for protein calculations to ensure realistic and physiologically appropriate targets that scale with metabolically active tissue rather than total body weight.
+• Higher body weight individuals: Consider using lean body mass or body fat percentage (when known) for protein and metabolic rate calculations to increase accuracy for physiologically appropriate targets that scale with metabolically active tissue rather than total body weight.

 Built-in safety parameters